Gaining Leverage In Financing Deals Using Finance Software With John Matheson

 About John Matheson

 John Matheson is the CEO of Leverage, a software and education platform designed to help small business owners and property investors make more informed financing decisions.
-Using the Commercial Loan Success loan analysis software platform, commercial borrowers and commercial lenders are able to communicate more effectively and borrowers are able to approach commercial lenders more confidently, already knowing that their transactions are lendable.
-Through Commercial Loan Success, John hopes to provide the resources and educational materials that small business owners, entrepreneurs, and real estate investors can use to confidently obtain financing and grow their businesses profitably, all without being at the mercy of the predatory lenders.
+Using the Leverage software platform, commercial borrowers and commercial lenders are able to communicate more effectively and borrowers are able to approach commercial lenders more confidently, already knowing that their transactions are lendable.
+Through Leverage, John hopes to provide the resources and educational materials that small business owners, entrepreneurs, and real estate investors can use to confidently obtain financing and grow their businesses profitably, all without being at the mercy of the predatory lenders.

 John is also the managing member of J. Healy Development, LLC.
 The company specializes in developing new projects into sustainable properties.
 John has been in the property development business for 26 years and has been involved in transactions for developing, permitting, and/or financing of completed projects totaling over $50 million.
 Through J. Healy, John focuses on making multifamily, mixed-use, storage, and other commercial development properties more green and sustainable, lessening a property’s footprint while increasing its value.